muldjord/skyscraper/docs/SCRAPINGMODULES.md

 * Platform support: *Primarily Amiga, but supports others aswell.
 [Check list to the right](https://openretro.org/browse/amiga/a)*
 * Media support: *`cover`, `screenshot`, `marquee`*
 * Example use: `Skyscraper -p amiga -s openretro`

+If you're looking to scrape the Amiga RetroPlay LHA files, there's no better way to do this than using the `openretro` module.
+It is by far the best WHDLoad Amiga database on the internet when it comes to data scraping, and maybe even the best Amiga game info database overall.

+It does have a caveat at the moment though.
+It has a search word limit of 2 words due to high server loads, which does make it slightly unreliable for any non-LHA files.
+But please try it out for any of your ADF files.

+The database also supports many non-Amiga platforms, but there's no doubt that Amiga is the strong point.

 #### MobyGames
 * Shortname: *`mobygames`*